 Need Within the planning area, there are some stands of overcrowded second-growth trees in riparian reserves that currently do not contain the level of vegetative and structural diversity associated with mature and late-successional forests.
-Approximately 267 acres of second-growth stands in riparian reserves are in this condition.
+Approximately 165 acres of second-growth stands in riparian reserves are in this condition.
 Mature or late-successional forest conditions are essential to maintaining habitat for aquatic and riparian-dependent species.
 If left unaltered, this overstocked condition would result in stands of small diameter trees with poor live crown development, increased wind damage susceptibility, and a substantial delay in the development of mature and late-successional stand conditions.
 These stands would have reduced capability to produce the size and quantity of coarse woody debris sufficient to sustain physical complexity and stability of the riparian reserves and associated streams.
 These stands would also have a reduced capability to provide for connectivity between and within watersheds.
-There is a need for mature and late-successional stands within the riparian reserves.
 Purpose The objective is to create stand conditions within the riparian reserves that would accelerate the development of mature and late-successional stand conditions.
 Another objective is to manage for forest conditions that contribute to the watersheds ability to provide for the long-term sustained production of high quality water.
-Proposed action The proposed action is to silviculturally treat approximately 267 acres of riparian reserves using a combination of thinning, small openings and leaving untreated areas.
+Proposed action The proposed action is to silviculturally treat approximately 165 acres of riparian reserves using a combination of thinning, small openings and leaving untreated areas.
 Wood fiber would be harvested.